Haxodrat/valesportsmodel/README.md

 ## Overview

-**ValeSportsModel** is a side project aimed at providing predictions for Valorant esports tournaments.
+**TournVal** is a side project aimed at providing predictions for Valorant esports tournaments.
 The project involves data collection, statistical analysis, and building an interactive frontend to display dynamic tournament brackets.
 Whether you're a fan looking to gauge likely outcomes or a developer keen on sports analytics, this project will give you insights into predictive modeling and API development.

 ## Features